LogikSim/LogikSimPython/README.md

 programmable state machines that operate on programs stored in memories.
 This will lead the path to a formalized instruction set and memory sub-systems.
-This final step will bridge the gap to software programming and make you grasp how today processors operate.
+This final step will bridge the gap to software programming and make you grasp how today processors operate on a fundamental level.

 ---